Defend Criminal Negligence Charges

 In the case of R. v.
 C.T., the Supreme Court of Canada (SCC) explored the nuances of mens rea (criminal intent) required to convict under the charge of criminal negligence causing death.
 The central issue was whether the defendants, who chose to use prayer as a treatment for their son’s ailment instead of insulin, possessed the necessary criminal intent to be found guilty of this crime.

 Central to the case was the analysis of the defendants’ genuine belief in the healing powers of God.
 The Court examined whether this belief, despite appearing irrational to some, could negate the mental intent element required for criminal negligence.
-The sincerity and depth of their faith, and how this influenced their decision-making regarding their son’s health care, were scrutinized.
+The sincerity and depth of their faith was closely examined.
+The Court scrutinized how their religious beliefs played a role in their decision-making process in regard to their son’s health care.

 The Court considered whether a reasonable person, placed in the defendants’ situation and sharing their beliefs, would have foreseen the life-threatening risk to their son from discontinuing insulin.
-This involved a careful reconciliation of the interplay between religious faith and conventional medical practices.
+This case involved the careful reconciliation of the competing tensions between religious faith and traditional medicine.
+This made it difficult to decide because on one hand, it is important to respect people’s religious beliefs and not force the traditional way of medicine upon them.
+On the other hand, there needs to be a point as to where traditional medicine is imposed in cases where it could save someone’s life.

 The SCC’s decision to acquit the defendants in R. v.
 C.T. was based on the finding that their authentic belief in the efficacy of prayer over medicine negated the presence of mental intent required for a conviction of criminal negligence causing death.
 The Court held that the defendants did not possess the necessary criminal intent, as they sincerely believed their actions would not harm their son.
 As such, the Court acquitted the defendants in a way which affirmed and validated their religious beliefs.